-- 8.47 In terms of consideration of the amenity impact, the layout of the development largely follows on from that of the earlier refused planning application, which despite being dismissed on appeal, was considered acceptable in all respects other than the technical reason of the impact from increased nitrogen loading onto the Protected Sites.
-The current proposal has been assessed against the Council's adopted Design Guidance.
+- 8.47 In terms of consideration of the amenity impact, the layout of the development largely follows on from that of the earlier refused planning application, which despite being dismissed on appeal, was considered acceptable in all respects regarding Policy DSP40 other than the technical reason of the impact from increased nitrogen loading onto the Protected Sites.
+The current proposal has been assessed against the advice set out in the Council's adopted Design Guidance.
 Each of the proposed dwellings would comprise rear gardens broadly in compliance with the minimum standards, with the majority comprising gardens in excess of the minimum 11 metres sought. - 8.48 In terms of the impact on future occupiers, each property has been orientated to ensure a good level of private outdoor amenity space would be provided for each dwelling.
-Levels of separation between dwellings also accord with the required standards, ensuring the privacy within the proposed dwellings is acceptable. - 8.49 The neighbouring properties that back onto the site from Farm House Close all comprise garden lengths of 11 metre or more, and much of the existing boundary vegetation is proposed to be retained along the southern boundary of the site.
-The only plot likely to have an impact on the living conditions of the neighbouring occupiers is Plot 1, which would be located approximately 11.5 metres away from the rear elevation of 1 Farm House Close, although this part of 1 Farm House Close is a link attached, pitched roof double garage.
-The main residential part of the property would be located 13.5 metres away, and the two-storey element approximately 23 metres away, at an oblique angle.
+Levels of separation between dwellings also accord with the required standards, ensuring the privacy within the proposed dwellings are acceptable. - 8.49 The neighbouring properties that back onto the site from Farm House Close all comprise garden lengths of 11 metre or more, and much of the existing boundary vegetation is proposed to be retained along the southern boundary of the site.
+The only properties likely to have an impact on the living conditions of the neighbouring occupiers are Plots 1 and 7.
+The side elevation of Plot 1 would be located approximately 11.5 metres away from the rear elevation of 1 Farm House Close, although this part of 1 Farm House Close is a link attached, pitched roof double garage.
+The main residential part of the property would be located 13.5 metres away, and the two-storey element approximately 23 metres away.
 It is considered that this relationship is acceptable, provided no habitable room windows are orientated towards 1 Farm House Close. - 8.50 The properties at 2, 3, and 4 Farm House Close all comprise garden lengths of over 11 metres long, which together with the intervening boundary vegetation, would not have a direct view of Plot 1.
-The proposed rear elevation of Plot 1 would be located 21.5 metres away from the side elevation of 5 Farm House Close and would be set 15 metres from their mutual boundary.

-- 8.51 The main garden area for 5 Farm House Close is located to the north of the property, although it is acknowledged that their patio area is located to the west of the property.
-The area to the west of the property is well screened by boundary vegetation and would not be unacceptably adverse impact by the presence of Plot 1.
-The other proposed plots associated with the development would be located over 30 metres from the rear elevation of 5 Farm House Close, at oblique angles, and would not therefore have a unacceptable adverse impact on the living conditions of these occupiers. - 8.52 The proposal therefore is considered to comply with Policy CS17, DSP2 and DSP3 of the Local Plan.
+The proposed rear elevation of Plot 1 would be located 21.5 metres away from the side elevation of 5 Farm House Close and would be set 15 metres from their mutual boundary. - 8.51 The main garden area for 5 Farm House Close is located to the north of the property, although it is acknowledged that their patio area is located to the west of the property.
+The area to the west of the property is well screened by boundary vegetation and would not be significantly impacted by the presence of Plot 1.
+The other proposed plots associated with the development would be located over 30 metres from the rear elevation of 5 Farm House Close, at